 This leads to pressure on people to participate in the secondary housing market (Airbnb) in order to keep up and survive.

-Kherbek argues that, while this process is commonly called platform capitalism, the situation is actually closer to feudalism than to capitalism (even if capitalism is the outcome): Big tech companies (lords) generate wealth from their users (serfs), exploiting their labor and data.
+Kherbek argues that, while this process is commonly called platform capitalism, the situation is actually closer to feudalism than to capitalism (even if capitalism is the outcome).
+Big tech companies (lords) generate wealth from their users (serfs), exploiting their labor and data.
 The users find themselves in a state of inverted totalitarianism,64 where the democratic structures supposed to keep things in check have been reduced to formalities.
 At the same time, refusal to take part in the system becomes increasingly penalized through social and financial pressure, as demonstrated in the Airbnb example.
-Under techno-feudalism the few own the property the many have to live on and the data enclosed in the walled garden of the cloud is the pasture from the tragedy of the commons.65
+Under techno-feudalism the few own the property the many have to live on, and the data enclosed in the walled garden of the cloud is the pasture from the tragedy of the commons.65

 In a similar vein, Silvio Lorusso argues that we can apply the logic of labor to the digital66 and that there are no class-less computers: there are coders67 and there are users68 (or hackers and vectoralists in the words of McKenzie Wark).69 At the core of this argument is a discussion about (computer) literacy: how much do we, as users, need to understand about the inner workings of the machines we use in order to retain capacity for action?
 Lorusso quotes Paul Graham, who states that in an ideal world, ordinary users shouldn't [have to] know what drivers or patches are.
 Similarly, in his